Knagis/CommonMark.NET/README.md

 ## Performance

-Using a [simple tool][3] to compare the performance of various Markdown implementations for .NET yields the following results (using the latest versions from NuGet):
+Using a [simple tool][3] to compare the performance of various Markdown implementations for .NET yields the following results:

-            Baseline     61 ms   100%    (used to compare results on different machines) CommonMark.NET     50 ms   81%     (this library)
-     CommonMarkSharp  14128 ms   23 047%
+     CommonMark.NET 0.1.1     25 ms   41%     (current release for this library)
+     CommonMark.NET 0.1.0     50 ms   82%     (first public release)
-       MarkdownSharp     50 ms   82%     (might not conform to CommonMark specification) MarkdownDeep      7 ms   12%     (might not conform to CommonMark specification)
+       MarkdownSharp 1.13     50 ms   82%     (might not conform to CommonMark specification) MarkdownDeep 1.5      7 ms   12%     (might not conform to CommonMark specification) CommonMarkSharp 0.0.2  14128 ms   23 047%
+                 Baseline     61 ms   100%    (used to compare results on different machines)

 This benchmark is very simple and tests the processing of the CommonMark specification document itself (a 175 KB file).
 The results are provided just for a high-level comparison.